LisonLau/CITS3002-Project/README.md

 TM and QB communicate through requests and acknowledgements.
 Requests are sent as message strings.
 Both TM and QB exchange acknowledgements upon receiving requests from each other.
 A simple stop-and-wait protocol is represented in our implementation, where both ends wait up to 5 seconds if acknowledgements are not yet received.
 If the time limit is exceeded, the request is retransmitted.

+TestManager accepts multiple connections from students.
+Students enter their IP addresses to access the TM.
+TM receives IP addresses for accessed students.

 ## Dependencies
 - [Python3](https://www.python.org/downloads/)